Nat34/Projects/php.md

 ### 3.

-Attempt to create an MVC Controller that outputs a list of fruit id and name and view loading method:
+Attempt to create an MVC Controller that outputs a fruit id and name, view loading method, and view file that uses the output string array to display the strings in an unordered list.

 ```
 <?php